-KIMBERLY ESLINGER FAULK, MA, Marine Archaeologist, Historian, Field Producer – Faulk graduated with a BA in History and a minor in theatre from Roanoke College in Salem, Virginia.
+KIMBERLY FAULK, MA, Marine Archaeologist, Historian, Field Producer – Faulk graduated with a BA in History and a minor in theatre from Roanoke College in Salem, Virginia.
 She holds a Master of Arts from East Carolina University, Greenville, North Carolina from the Program in Maritime Studies.
 Her research for the last several years has focused on the S.S.
 Commodore, an ocean going steam tug that was illegally running guns to Cuba and sank in 1897 near Ponce Inlet, Florida.
 Faulk has worked in the archaeological community since 1998.
 She spent two years with North Carolina’s Blackbeard Shipwreck Project, three years with the Ponce Inlet Lighthouse Association as Principal Investigator for the Commodore Project, and two years with the St. Augustine Lighthouse & Museum and the Lighthouse Archaeological Maritime Program as Field Director.
 Her underwater work has taken her all along the East Coast, Gulf of Mexico and Great Lakes on projects ranging from Colonial American to World War II sites.
-Presently Faulk works as a Marine Archaeologist for Geoscience Earth & Marine Services, Inc. (GEMS) in Houston, Texas where she works on undersea surveys and interprets survey data.
+Presently Faulk works as a Product Line Manager for Geoscience Earth & Marine Services, Inc. (GEMS) in Houston, Texas where she responsible for the day to day operations of GEMS.
+She continues to be responsible for interpretation of high resolution geophysical data (AUV and conventional), ROV target investigations, and archaeological assessments.
 Faulk is also an avid tech diver and equally at home in either zero visibility or blue water.

 LAWRENCE TAYLOR, MSc, Producer, Writer, HD Videographer, Biologist – Taylor’s photographic career began at the knee of his freelance cinematographer father in Toronto where he also worked as a commercial stills photographer.
 After completing a BSc degree and diving certification at the University of Guelph, he taught science and math at Pickering College, Newmarket, before moving to Halifax to complete his MSc degree at Dalhousie University.
 After graduate school, Lawrence developed his underwater videography skills during a three year scientific scallop project in Lunenburg.
 Since then, and 1,000 hours diving and snorkeling later, Lawrence has surfed the technological digital wave in underwater filming, non-linear editing, word processing and Internet communications to film, write magazine articles, host TV shows, produce Industrial Environmental videos and marine related radio pieces.
 Since 1997, Lawrence has filed “Under the Sea”, a monthly radio column on “Information Morning”, CBC, Halifax and continues to give lectures and public video presentations: Dalhousie University, U. of Maine, Ontario Science Centre and Boston Sea Rovers.
 Lawrence still remains tightly associated in the field of science and continues his research on Atlantic Salmon towards a PhD.
 Taylor specializes in Natural History productions above and below the water, in dry suits or manned submersibles from the Arctic to Haiti for clients like CBC LAND & SEA/COUNTRY CANADA, Survival Anglia, and Discovery.
 Taylor also shoots for dramatic and documentary productions like Paramount’s SIGHTINGS, Salter Street’s LEXX: THE DARK ZONE and Eco Nova’s THE SEA HUNTERS.